OpenApp SDKs

 What you get

 Every OpenApp SDK is designed around the same principles, so you can reach for whichever language fits your stack without giving up ergonomics or safety.
+The sample on the right creates a time-bound guest invite and sends it by email or SMS — same program in Python, TypeScript, Rust, and Go.

 • Batteries included